zvenyach-llc/zvenyach.com/content/blog/can-i-talk-to-a-co.md

 So, why do these myths persist?
 A couple of reasons: (1) after you've formally submitted a proposal to the government, different rules apply to communications with regard to that proposal; and (2) contracting officers are only [one part of the puzzle](/blog/separation-of-product-powers/), and so "can't talk to you" often really means "I don't want to talk to you because I can't really help you."

-With regard that last reason, most contracting officers -- like other government officials -- are busy and can't possibly entertain every company's mass-mailing email or meeting request.
+With regard to that last reason, most contracting officers -- like other government officials -- are busy and can't possibly entertain every company's mass-mailing email or meeting request.
 Getting in can be hard, and when people get stoned, they assume there's a rule against talking.
 And most people do it wrong.

 To that end, when you _do_ pitch to government, it's important to understand what the folks on the receiving end really need to hear from you.
 And to do _that_ well requires good strategy.

 Have you heard that you can't talk to government?
-What has worked well in communicating with government.
+What has worked well in communicating with government?
 Let me know in the comments below!